tenphi/numl-storybook/public/pages/storybook/markup/images-and-icons.md

 ### Image fit

 Using `fit` attribute you can specify fit strategy of the image.
-This attribute has the same specification as `object-fit` CSS style but has an additional option: `auto`.
-Which means that image is trying to take as much space as needed for full size but limited to the container width.
+This attribute has the same specification as `object-fit` CSS style.
+If `fit="none"` which is default value then the image is trying to take as much space as needed for full size but no more than container width.

 ```html
 <nu-flow gap text="monospace">